 This is one of those meals I like having after a long and productive day.
 It replenishes all the energy that spent during the day and also tastes scrumptious.

 Green beans are perfect in casseroles, but, I prefer seeing my green beans as this vibrant green color.
 Last year, I made a tangy green bean salad where I paired it with apples.

 Today’s recipe is an homage to all those who labor day in and day out to keep our cities running.
 Kick your shoes off, put your feet up and enjoy a huge bowl of this recipe!

-Green Beans and Potatoes
+Vegan Green Beans and Potatoes

 1) Preheat oven to 400 degrees